MoniPar/tailors_thimble/README.md

 [Canva](https://www.canva.com/colors/color-palette-generator/) was used to generate the above palette.

-The shade of black was used for the footer and the text.
+Black was used for the footer and the text.
 It was also used to create contrast for the Bespoke Process Menu links on the About page.

 Pewter was used for the Navigation.
 It is a very light and pretty shade of gray which created good contrast against the hero image on the Home page.